DissidentTrainings/wtagtq-app/app/scripts/methods/component-tests.md

 You have 15 Minutes,

-## Tasks
+## Task 2

 List a number of components in your own live systems.
 Rate the impact of bugs and problems in the last year in Euros that the component caused in damage.
+Discuss, let everyone participate.

 ## References